Trading the stock market is easy if you know how to start.

 - Never invest your savings in just one company.
-‘Never put all your eggs in one basket,’ as the saying goes.
+‘Never put all your eggs in one basket,’ as the mantra goes.
 Place your investments across many different companies.

 This way, you’ll significantly decrease the risk of loss, and increase the chance to multiply your investment.

-With your online broker account setup, the best way to get started it is to simply take the plunge and make your first trade.
+When you set up your online broker account, simply take the leap and make your first trade.

-If trading with real capital is not possible initially, consider using a stock simulator for virtual trading.
+If trading with real capital isn’t viable, start with a simulator for virtual trading.
 Numbers of different online brokers offer virtual trading for practicing and learning.